+The GMAT is preferred, but students may choose to take either the GMAT or the GRE.
+GMAT: The minimum acceptable score is 650.
 GRE: The required minimum acceptable score is 310, including at least 150 on the verbal reasoning part and a writing assessment score of 4.0.
-GMAT: The minimum acceptable score is 650.
 Language Requirement: All students whose first language is not English must submit an official TOEFL (Test of English as a Foreign Language) or an IBMT score.
 The minimum acceptable scores are 575 and 90, for TOEFL and IBT, respectively.
 The language requirement may be waived for students with an US degree.

 In addition, student communication skills and preparation will be assessed in a short interview with the

 An applicant whose credentials do not meet the requirements for regular admission may be considered for conditional admission if the applicant has a grade point average of at least 2.5 overall and an acceptable score on the appropriate entrance examination.
 An applicant may be considered for conditional admission if he or she meets EITHER the GPA requirement for regular admission (GPA of 3.0) OR the entrance examination score requirement for regular admission.
 These are minimum requirements.

 Financial support is available on a highly competitive basis.
 A typical Teaching Assistantship provides a full tuition waver and a $15,000 stipend for 9 months and assumes a weekly 20-hour teaching/recitation load.
 Additional summer support may be available for qualified candidates.
 Support may also be available at centers around the campus for statistical consultations.